jbampton/Team/README.md

 - [Preston Hunter](https://www.upwork.com/users/~012ab645e1d96a5c7f) - Data Beast :capricorn:

+Serious professional with over 20 years of experience as a programmer and database specialist.
+My emphasis has been on creating elegant SQL database design integrated with user-friendly front-end software (desktop and web applications).

+I have worked mainly as a database designer, programmer and database administrator for bioinformatics, biochemistry, molecular biology, and biomedical research applications.
+I also have extensive experience programming database-centric software (websites, web applications, desktop applications) for publishing, business, financial, personnel and other purposes.

 ###Lead JavaScript / Python Programmer :de: :man:

 - [Giacomo Sorbi](https://www.codewars.com/users/GiacomoSorbi) - Sensei

+Passionate coder with a background in Business & Administration; seeker of new challenges, new problems to solve and new ways to test and hone my skills; puzzle-solver for a living.

+Eager to learn something new every waking day, I discovered the joy and pleasure of "dirtying" my hands with analysis tools and programming whenever I get the chance; competitive coding in particular helped me a lot, offering me highly diversified algorithm-based problems, motivation and the chance to learn best practices from veteran coders.

+A teacher at heart, I had been fortunate enough to pass what little I know to many people, thanks to my professional and volunteer activity.
+Interested in both corporate and start-up work experiences.

+Specialities: Marketing Planning, Marketing Strategy, Online Marketing, Data Analysis, Software Development, Copywriting, Brand Management, Neuromarketing, Training

 ###Lead Rails Programmer :man:

 - [Sugiarto](https://www.upwork.com/freelancers/~01e12d81269df3013f) - Ninja

+Experiences:
+- communicating with Rackspace Email API for email hosting website
+- communicating with FlightStats API for aviation application
+- communicating with OpenSRS API for hosting website
+- git versioning
+- deployment under engineyard cloud
+- google Map API and MapBox API
+- Background processing, delayed job, reds and more
+- Database design

 ###LAMP Programmer :man: